Skip to main content

 Why is there a Contact Lens Fitting/Evaluation fee?

-This fee covers the extra tests performed by the doctor along with any necessary follow-up visits and trial lenses.
+This fee covers the extra tests performed by the eye doctor along with any necessary follow-up visits and trial lenses.
 These procedures are only done on patients that wear contacts; it is in addition to the services provided during the annual routine eye exam.

 Why doesn’t insurance cover the Contact Lens Fitting/Evaluation fee?